NegarBaghaie/Flower-Classification/README.md

 | accuracy     |           |        | 0.99     | 1602    |
 | macro avg    | 0.99      | 0.99   | 0.99     | 1602    |
 | weighted avg | 0.99      | 0.99   | 0.99     | 1602    |

+## Web Application

+### How to start the project

+- Configure Database
+Datebase is not configured yet; To configure it try python manage.py makemigrations python manage.py migrate

+- Create a superuser
+If you want to have access to admin area you have to have a superuser: python manage.py createsuperuser

+- Run server
+To Start the project use python manage.py runserver